micheles/decorator/documentation.rst

 The decorator module is over ten years old, but still alive and kicking.
-It is used by several frameworks (IPython, scipy, authkit, pylons, repoze, pycuda, sugar, ...) and has been stable for a *long* time.
+It is used by several frameworks (IPython, scipy, authkit, pylons, pycuda, sugar, ...) and has been stable for a *long* time.
 It is your best option if you want to preserve the signature of decorated functions in a consistent way across Python releases.
 Version 4.0 is fully compatible with the past, except for